Ramapo College: Rankings

 U.S. News & World Report ranks Ramapo 37th among 196 "Regional Universities in the North" in its 2018 list.

 Forbes ranked Ramapo College 299th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
 Ramapo college was also ranked 140th among public colleges and 102nd in the northeast.
 In 2019, Forbes ranked Ramapo College at #341 in Top Colleges, #116 in Public Colleges, and #133 in the Northeast region, and ranked Ramapo at #206 in America's Best Value Colleges of 2019.

 In 2023, Ramapo College's Nursing School was one of 17 New Jersey graduate schools to rank nationally, according to the U.S. News & World Report.
 The same article noted that Ramapo College is additionally ranked by U.S. News as the No. 2 public institution in New Jersey.

 For its 2025 edition of "Best Colleges," U.S. News & World Report ranked Ramapo College as the 27th best in "Regional Universities North" (tied), 10th best in "Top Public Colleges," and 72nd in "Best Value Schools," marking an increase in all three rankings from previous editions.

+SmartAsset ranked Ramapo No. 6 on its 2026 list of "America's Best Value Small Colleges and Universities".